Alfresco/docs-alfresco/content-services/latest/using/share/sites.md

 > **Note:** If you hover over a dashlet header then a ![Add Event icon]({% link content-services/images/help-1.png %}) icon appears.
 Click it for an explanation of what the dashlet does.
 This stays open until you close it or navigate away from the dashboard.

-## Choosing a site homepage
+## Choosing a site homepage {#choosehomepage}

 Site dashboards are the default homepage on all Alfresco Share sites.

 Site managers have the option to remove the site dashboard for individual sites.
 Whichever page comes first in the Current Site Pages will then become the default homepage for the site.
 You can also keep the dashboard, but reorder the pages to that a different page is the homepage.

 1. Enter a site.